Gtvar/docker-telegraf-influx-grafana-stack/docs/Cache.md

 ```

 If we want purge cache for changing content we can send request with header `Cache-Purge: 1`
+We use proxy_cache_bypass option with mapping for header and check by IP.
 We will see response header `Cache: BYPASS` and content will have changed.

 ```